openstack/openstack-manuals/doc/install-guide/source/cinder-storage-install.rst

-The service provisions logical volumes on this device using the :term:`LVM <Logical Volume Manager (LVM)>` driver and provides them to instances via :term:`iSCSI` transport.
+The service provisions logical volumes on this device using the :term:`LVM <Logical Volume Manager (LVM)>` driver and provides them to instances via :term:`iSCSI <iSCSI Qualified Name (IQN)>` transport.
 You can follow these instructions with minor modifications to horizontally scale your environment with additional storage nodes.

 Prerequisites
 -------------